exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 [Bioinformatics is plagued with unreliable web services](https://doi.org/10.1093/nar/gkaa1125) or services which are no longer operational, [which is partially rooted in the lack of long-term support grants](https://doi.org/10.1371/journal.pcbi.1011920).
 We do not have a silver bullet solution to the issue, but we can say we tried to lessen the maintenance cost in the hope of extending the website's longevity.
-After the initial batch processing, our service may be hosted any static file web server, and it has been verified to function on both Apache and nginx.
+After the initial batch processing, our service may be hosted on any static file web server, and it has been verified to function on both Apache and nginx.
 The website can hardly be hosted for free, as it relies on hundreds of gigabytes of pre-rendered basepair images.
 However, the absence of any server-side code alleviates the much higher cost of fixing security bugs and updating vulnerable dependencies.
 While the cost of fast storage is steadily decreasing, the cost of maintaining a codebase usually increases rapidly with its age.